Cascade Heights

 Cascade Heights is an affluent neighborhood in southwest Atlanta.
-It is bisected by Cascade Road, which was known as the Sandtown Road in the nineteenth century.
+It is bisected by Cascade Road, which was known as Sandtown Road in the nineteenth century.
 The road follows the path of the ancient Sandtown Trail which ran from Stone Mountain to the Creek village of Sandtown on the Chattahoochee River and from there on into Alabama.
 Ironically, the name lived on even after the Indians were expelled in the 1830s.

-After the Indian cession, settlement came quickly, and several roads in the area bear the names of early pioneers, including Willis Mill Road, Childress Drive, Herring Road, Dodson Drive, Head Road, and Sewell Road, since rechristened Benjamin Mays Boulevard.
+After the Indian cession, settlement came quickly, and several roads in the area bear the names of early pioneers, including Willis Mill Road, Childress Drive, Herring Road, Dodson Drive, Head Road, and Sewell Road (since rechristened Benjamin E Mays Drive).
 Part of "Stone's District" in the nineteenth century, the area was dotted with small farms of white farming families, only a few of which were also home to enslaved African Americans.
 By the time of the Civil War there was a post office at Utoy where the Sandtown Road crossed Utoy Creek but no real community center aside from the post office, churches, and mills.
 Utoy Primitive Baptist Church and Mt.
 Gilead Methodist Church were both organized in 1824 and flourished throughout the nineteenth and into the twentieth century.
 In the nineteenth century, the revival camp meetings held at Mt.
 Gilead campground near Ben Hill from 1835 until 1989 drew thousands from all denominations in the area.
 Willis' Mill on the south fork of Utoy Creek and Herring's Mill on the north fork were critical for not only grinding corn and sawing lumber, but also for the chance to socialize.
 A cotton gin also operated on a site just west of what is now the Cascade Nature Preserve, and it also would have been a place that nearly everyone in the area used at one time or another.